Trump says he is willing to testify under oath in U.S.-Russia probe

 It is unusual for FBI interviews to be conducted under oath, but even if Trump is not interviewed by Mueller’s team under oath, it would still be a crime for him to lie to federal agents, said Andrew Wright, a professor at Savannah Law School and a former associate counsel to President Barack Obama.

-That is the charge to which former Trump National Security Adviser Michael Flynn and former Trump campaign advisor George Papadopoulos have both pleaded guilty.
+That is the charge to which former Trump national security adviser Michael Flynn and former Trump campaign adviser George Papadopoulos have both pleaded guilty.

 An oath would be administered if Mueller issues a subpoena for Trump to testify before a grand jury as opposed to a private interview, Wright said.

 In 1998, charges that then-President Bill Clinton lied under oath to a federal grand jury about his affair with White House intern Monica Lewinsky help lead to his impeachment by the U.S. House of Representatives.
-Clinton was acquitted.
+Clinton was acquitted by the U.S. Senate.

-Reporting by Roberta Rampton, Warren Strobel, Jan Wolfe, Doina Chiacu and James Oliphant; Editing by Frances Kerry and Grant McCool
+Reporting by Roberta Rampton and Warren Strobel; Additional reporting by Jan Wolfe, Doina Chiacu and James Oliphant; Editing by Grant McCool and Peter Cooney